WICG/view-transitions/explainer.md

 ### Setting the stage

-The offered elements from Page-A are fixed position at (0,0) and moved into their previous viewport-relative positions using the cached transform.
+The stage is a viewport-filling container with fixed position.
+The offered elements from Page-A are positioned absolutely at (0,0), nested according in their closest 'transition container' or the stage if there's no parent container, and moved into their previous viewport-relative positions using the cached transform.
 Their content is painted on top of Page-B which ensures that the user continues to see Page-A's visuals as Page-B is loading.
 Note that this may not reproduce the exact rendering on Page-A. For example, the relative paint order of shared elements is preserved when rendered on top of Page-B. But if a shared element was occluded by another element, the latter is painted into the root's image unless it is also offered as a shared element.

 Page-B is hidden from rendering until the transition is complete.